mi-pacman/megacorp/README.md

 |________|/     \|________|

 ```
-Welcome to Rapture!
+Welcome to Megacorp!
 An underground alternative for the 21st century.

 This project has the goal at streamlining workflows for provisioning and providing full-stack privacy-respecting solutions.